merchise/xotl.fl/docs/source/narrative/language.rst

 Quirks of type expression language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`~xotl.fl.types.TypeCons`:class: does not have an implicit limit to the type
+`~xotl.fl.ast.types.TypeCons`:class: does not have an implicit limit to the type
 arguments any given constructor admits.
 This is the job of the semantic
 analyzer.
 This also means that the parser has a very liberal rule about type
 arguments in a constructor: